 Additionally, Zoho Recruit includes some artificial intelligence (AI) features that help with things like candidate matching and improving search accuracy.
 Along with other features that you’d expect in an ATS — like hiring pipelines and source analytics — it also lets you set up a candidate portal and integrate with Zoho Campaigns to send marketing emails to potential employees.

-Pricing for corporate HR departments begins at $22.50 per month, per recruiter.
+Pricing for corporate HR departments begins at $25 per month, billed annually.

 Billing itself as “enterprise-grade hiring, for everyone,” Workable offers plans for small to large businesses and everything in between.
 Its ATS product includes a mobile app so that HR professionals can review resumes and schedule interviews when they’re away from their computers.